 I am so grateful to have learned to talk about my own feelings.
 After attempting suicide for the first time when I was eleven, I didn’t talk about it again for nearly ten years.
 I felt so utterly alone during those years.
 There was no one I could tell my dirty secret to.
 Twice more I seriously considered it.
 Once I actually got the pills in my mouth, swallowed a few and spit the rest out.
 I felt even more like a coward and a failure for not having the guts to go through with it.

 Glennon Doyle talks about sharing worries with her son in Carry On Warrior.
-Before bed they share their worries to let them go.
+Before bed, they share their worries to let them go.
 I realized that I have done this for years.
 I have rarely ever journaled or written in daylight.
 I am most drawn to writing at the time I’d rather go to bed but feel the need to get some of my demons out of me.
 And you know what?
 I haven’t been suicidal since I began writing.

-Bedtime seems to be the time that the scary thoughts hit for Aidan, too.
+Bedtime seems to be the time that the scary thoughts hit for Liam, too.
 More often than not, if he is sharing a sad or scary thought with me it is while we are snuggling in bed at night.
 Tuesday, he was very concerned about his first day of school.
 I told him that before I go to bed I like to write my feelings down so I don’t have to go to sleep with them.
-That way I can close my eyes and “count my blessings” (one of Aidan’s most requested bedtime songs).
+That way I can close my eyes and “count my blessings” (one of Liam’s most requested bedtime songs).
 I asked if he would like to try writing his feelings down since he doesn’t like to talk about them.
 He was immediately onboard.
 I told him we could shop for a journal for him but remembered I had a stack of empty notebooks and never used journals that he could choose from.
-He loved this idea and chose a little wire bound “A Christmas Story” notebook with white, ruled pages.
+He loved this idea and chose a little wire-bound “A Christmas Story” notebook with white, ruled pages.

 He sat down and started sounding out his feelings.
-He wrote two words, his feelings.
-Which I’ll keep in confidence I asked if he wanted to write why he felt that way and he proceeded to try to sound out his reasoning.
+He wrote two words, his feelings, which I’ll keep in confidence.
+I asked if he wanted to write why he felt that way and he proceeded to try to sound out his reasoning.
 I was so proud of him for having the courage to put his feelings on the paper.
 I am also truly grateful, after reading these statistics, that we are raising him in an environment where he can share his feelings and isn’t expected to hold onto them forever.

 I know that I can’t protect my boy from horrible life events, many of which I am sure I will cause, and I can’t prevent him from falling into the black hole of depression.
 What I can do is give him the tools to build a strong sense of who he is and how to cope.
 I can teach him that asking for help is okay and that sharing our most intimate struggles with someone else is one of our greatest gifts.